KannegantiSravikaChowdary/Internship_Assignment/README.md

 - 3D plot displayed in a window

 ## Files
 - mobius_strip.py — Python script implementing the solution
-- mobius_plot.png — Screenshot/image of the 3D Möbius strip visualization
+- mobius_plot.py - Screenshot/image of the 3D Mobius Strip Visualization

+## About

+This project was developed as part of a task assigned during the *internship evaluation process by Karkhana.io*.
+It involves modeling a Möbius strip using parametric equations, computing surface area and edge length numerically, and visualizing the structure in 3D using Python, NumPy, and Matplotlib.